geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Hooved** [[00:34:15](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2055)]
 I'm working on a PR to get the WebGPU graph broken out of the other stuff and see if we can merge that.
 As part of that, I think I spotted potential more speed gains that won't come with much complexity.
-In terms of, at least for Llama, for example, most of the command queue doesn't change.
+In terms of, at least for LLaMA, for example, most of the command queue doesn't change.
 It's not dependent on symbolic variables.
 But it's currently all being computed dynamically.
 So that's one thing that could be improved even without the graph.